IWillCall/creation-and-analysis-of-the-database/README.md

 ## Overview
 A project on the analysis of housing affordability and financial expenses over a long period.
 In the main directory, there are only the processed data for the project as a whole and documentation for them.
-Each question related to the project has its own repository (Q1, Q2, Q3, Q4), and all analytical reports are located there.
+Each question related to the project has its own repository (Q1, Q2, Q3), and all analytical reports are located there.

-## Technologies and Tools Used
+## Used Technologies and Skills
 The project is limited to the use of Excel and its built-in data analysis tools.
+Specific Tools and Skills:
+- Data merging and cleaning
+- Pivot tables
+- Formulation and Testing of Hypotheses
+- Conducting standard and paired t-tests in Excel
+- Calculation of descriptive statistics
+- Histogram construction
+- Building linear regression models
+- Forecasting values based on historical data (Holdout Analysis)
+- Data normalization and visualization

 ## Data Source
 The data represents statistics for the years 2005-2013, provided by the "Housing Affordability Data System" [(HADS)](https://archives.huduser.gov/portal/datasets/hads.html), presented by the Department of Housing and Urban Development.